tenstorrent/tt-dfd/README.md

 tt-dfd exposes internal memory-mapped registers (MMRs) for control and status.
 The CSR definitions live under `rtl/mmr/`.
 The APB access behavior is exercised in `dv/dfd/dfd_mmrs_tb.sv`.

-## Filelists with Bender
+## File lists with Bender

 This repository uses Bender to manage sources and dependencies.
-To refresh dependencies and regenerate the filelist:
+To refresh dependencies and regenerate the file list:

 ```bash
 make tt_dfd.f